 currently triggers an e-mail, but could also trigger a Slack notification or write something to a spreadsheet.

-And we could create sibling paths for different categories, different Klaus events or any other field in our webhook's payload.
+We could create sibling paths for different categories, different Klaus events or any other field in our webhook's payload.